project1-5/bt/report.md

-### (2,3,5) MessagingAgentCompiler#compileType (Jagan Moorthy):
-The function is pretty long(60 lines).
-The function goes through a given class' functions and check if they have either(and not both) of the two given annotations, and check if such annotated functions are public, and places them into corresponding collections passed as parameters.
-It returns the count of such functions.
-Not much documentation.

-### (2,3,5) RarestFirstSelectionStrategy#getNextPieces (Jagan Moorthy):
-50 line function, which can be broken down.
-The function gets statistics per torrent piece and a piece selection criteria as the input and returns a said number of pieces.
-In addition to the passed criteria, it selects the least frequent peices in a random way.
-No documentation available in the overridden function, but the base class has some info.

 ## Coverage

 ### Tools

-The project uses JaCoCo for coverage and already had it integrated with its build environment.
+Johan: The project uses JaCoCo for coverage and already had it integrated with its build environment.
 How to use the tool in this project was completely undocumented so at first I had to look around for instructions on how to use the tool through Google.
 I did this for about 2 hours without any real gains being made.
 Finally I found a Travis script in the scripts folder called "travis-run-tests.sh" which ran the tests with code coverage on.
 So yes, the experience in using this tool was terrible because of a lack of in-project documentation.
 The JaCoCo project's documentation however was fine.

+Jagan:
+I used Intellij's inbuilt code coverage plug-in to avoid hassles.
+It was very well documented.
+I got to use Mockito for the first time and it was a good exposure.

 Nikhil: Upvote to what Johan said about the poor documentation of Jacoco on the bt README.
 I had a bit more trouble trying to get it to work on my Ubuntu machine.
 Neither the bash script nor the mvn install command inside the script